Thinking Like an Engineer: Avoiding Pitfalls

 But metrics can also be dangerous.
 When you optimize for a specific metric, you risk distorting the system’s behavior in unintended ways.
 This is known as Goodhart’s Law: “When a measure becomes a target, it ceases to be a good measure.”

 Donella H. Meadows explores many such examples in Thinking in Systems, showing how optimizing for a single metric often leads systems to behave in absurd or harmful ways.
-Another beautiful example had to do with traffic in New York City.
+Another beautiful example in this book had to do with traffic in New York City.
 Due to an event, certain streets were closed to cars.
 The result?
-Overall traffic improved, because drivers adapted their routes and avoided congested areas.
-Closing streets made traffic flow better, contrary to intuition.
+Overall traffic improved.
+Contrary to intuition, closing streets made traffic flow better.
+This is something that you can actually model mathematically.

 Recognize the Symptoms of Poor Design